 As soon as you are done with your meal, take any non-disposable utensils, flatware, and plates indoors and into the dishwasher.
 This will keep the bugs at bay while you enjoy your time outdoors.

 If you have a beverage station/bar, keep this organized, clean, and stocked.
 You can click here to read more about creating and maintaining a beverage station.

 If you have a separate portable grill, keep it clean by covering it up at the end of your day.
 This will help keep it free of bird droppings and other debris as well as make your grill last much longer.

 And if you use firewood or charcoal to cook your food, consider a special container to store them.

 Try to keep the deck area clear of pool toys and floaties.
 Hang up towels after use or place a basket nearby to collect them for a wash.

 Keep all pool chemicals out of children’s reach.
-Consider storing them in a shed or locked compartment box near or under the deck.
+Consider storing them in a shed or compartment box near or under the deck.

 Keep a pool skimmer handy for picking out bugs, leaves, or other debris that fall into the pool.
 One way to deal with long pool maintenance tools like a skimmer is by hanging a couple of hooks horizontally onto the deck structure or on a fence.

 If your shed is a dumping ground for everything in the yard and more, then it’s time to declutter and organize it.